-Destination Ag is currently offering programming at no cost to public school children in grades pre-k through fifth in twelve school districts (Ben Hill, Berrien, Brooks, Colquitt, Cook, Echols, Irwin, Lowndes, Tift, Turner, Valdosta City, and Worth).
-Programming is available to schools outside the target districts at a reasonable rate.
+Destination Ag is currently offering programming at no cost to public school children in grades PreK, first, third, and fifth in thirteen school districts (Ben Hill, Berrien, Brooks, Colquitt, Cook, Echols, Irwin, Lanier, Lowndes, Tift, Turner, Valdosta City, and Worth).
+Programming is available to schools outside the target grades and districts at a reasonable rate.